predibase/lorax/lorax_deployment_playbook.md

 docker build -t my-lorax-server -f Dockerfile .
 ```

 **Common Failures:**
 - Build stalls → Add `--network=host` to the build command.
 - Version conflicts → Adjust base image or dependencies.

 > **Important Note on Build Parallelism (`MAX_JOBS`) & Memory:**
 > Building custom CUDA kernels from source is a memory-intensive process.
 The `Dockerfile` is configured with `ENV MAX_JOBS=2` as a **very conservative default** for parallel compilation.
 This value aims to provide the highest stability and prevent Out-Of-Memory (OOM) crashes on a wide range of hardware, including instances with limited RAM relative to CPU cores.
 >
+> **Advanced Build-Time Memory Management:**
+> For systems with very limited RAM or during memory-intensive CUDA kernel compilations, setting `PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True` can help PyTorch manage memory more flexibly during the build process, potentially reducing Out-Of-Memory (OOM) crashes.
+This setting is now automatically applied via an environment variable in the `Dockerfile` for relevant build stages.
+>
 > * **To Optimize for Faster Builds (Recommended):**
 >     If you have significantly more RAM (e.g., 96GB or more) and want to speed up compilation, you can safely **increase `MAX_JOBS`**.